Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/systempaths-and-librarytools_slides.md

 ## ldconfig

-- Generate links and cache to libraries
+- Generates links and cache of libraries and their locations
 - Can be used to inform system about new libraries at non-standard location
     - Useful for your own codes/environments
     - Usually automatically run by system's package manager (`apt`, `yum` etc.)